-On October 11, 2018, the Company acquired all of the outstanding shares of ckc AG (ckc), for a purchase price of \$21.0 million (€13.9 million). ckc was a specialized provider of agile software development and management services, with a focus on the automotive sector, headquartered in Brunswick, Germany.
-This acquisition added approximately 300 professionals and annualized revenues of approximately €30 million to the Company.
+On January 20, 2020, the Company acquired all of the outstanding shares of Meti Logiciels et Services (Meti) for a purchase price of \$43.4 million (€30.0 million).
+Based in France, Meti is specialized in the development of software solutions for the retail sector across Europe and works with some of Europe's largest retailers.
+This acquisition added approximately 300 professionals and annualized revenues of approximately €26 million (approximately \$40 million) to the Company.